 QUANTITATION OF BIOLOGICS USING LIGAND BINDING ASSAYS (LBAS)

-QPS is at the forefront of a wide range of LBA technology platforms including ELISA using colorimetric, fluorescent and chemiluminescent detection as well as Gyrolab®, electrochemiluminescence (ECL) on the MSD® platform.
+QPS is at the forefront of a wide range of LBA technology platforms including ELISA using colorimetric, fluorescent, and chemiluminescent detection as well as Gyrolab®, electrochemiluminescence (ECL) on the MSD®, and the SIMOA® platform.
 Our in-depth technical expertise enables us to offer cost-effective services for pharmacokinetics (PK) and immunogenicity – both anti-drug antibody (ADA) and neutralizing antibodies (NAb) assessments – in various biological matrices.

 QUANTITATION OF BIOLOGICS USING UPLC-MS/MS

-QPS has analyzed polypeptides and proteins using LC-MS/MS since 2000.
-The direct approach combines sample extraction from the biological matrix, followed by sample clean up, concentration and UPLC-MS/MS analysis.
-We also offer a more elegant approach starting with immunoaffinity capture followed by enzymatic digestion and LC MS/MS. Essentially, this method uses an immunoaffinity column or beads to selectively enrich the target protein(s) prior to analysis, resulting in lower total signal complexity and higher specific peptide signal by LC MS/MS. The decision on what methodology to use depends on the individual protein target.
-Both approaches are non-trivial and utilize the skills of our highly experienced bioanalytical chemists.
+QPS has performing quantitation of polypeptides and proteins using LC-MS/MS since 2000.
+The direct method combines sample extraction, followed by sample clean up, concentration, and UPLC-MS/MS analysis.
+We also offer a more elegant approach starting with immunoaffinity capture followed by enzymatic digestion, and UPLC MS/MS. Essentially, this method uses immunoaffinity beads or column to selectively enrich the target protein(s) prior to bioanalysis, resulting in lower total signal complexity and higher signature peptide signal by UPLC MS/MS. The decision on which methodology to use depends on the individual protein target and its sequence specificity.
+Both approaches are non-trivial and utilize the skills of our highly experienced biochemists and bioanalytical chemists.

 At QPS, our scientific team has a wide range of molecular and cell biology experience, working with established cell lines and primary cultures to meet sponsor’s study needs.
-Since 2002, QPS has supported more than 40 cell-based studies for numerous sponsors.
-Our expertise ranges from cell banking, cell proliferation assays, on-site cell stimulation followed by cytokine induction analysis and various target specific functional assays.
-Although cell-based assays do not have current standardized industry guidance, we have developed and validated cell-based assays in good laboratory practice (GLP) environments to assess neutralizing antibody activity in human serum samples in support of the clinical investigation of anti-drug antibodies (ADA) on drug efficacy and safety.
+Since 2002, QPS has supported more than 75 cell-based studies for numerous sponsors.
+Our expertise ranges from cell banking, cell proliferation assays, on-site cell stimulation followed by cytokine induction analysis, and various target-specific functional assays.
+Although cell-based assays do not currently have standardized industry guidance, we have developed and validated cell-based assays in good laboratory practice (GLP) environments to assess neutralizing antibody activity in human serum samples in support of the clinical investigation of anti-drug antibodies (ADA) on drug efficacy and safety.

 - Endotoxin Stimulation (Cytokine Production)